In this guide we’ll look at the best pond pump and filter systems for the UK market.

 - Biological media provides a surface are for bacterial colonies to spread and these helpful bacteria feed on the chemicals released by fish waste and decaying plant matter thus removing them from the water and keeping the pond clean and healthy.

-In addition, to ensure clear, healthy water, an ultraviolet sterilizer is highly recommended.
-Many filter systems incorporate UV clarifiers to quickly reduce algae and waterborne pathogens.
+In addition, to ensure clear, healthy water, an ultraviolet steriliser is highly recommended.
+Many pond pump and filter systems incorporate UV clarifiers to quickly reduce algae and waterborne pathogens.

 If you have a lot of fish such as a large population of koi, you should choose a larger filter as the fish will create more waste.